Counseling Education

 The Edmonds library was established in 1901 and moved into a permanent building funded by philanthropist Andrew Carnegie in 1911.[117]
 The Carnegie Library served as a dual library and city hall until 1962, when a new civic center opened.[118][119]
 The city government built a new library in 1982 that features 20,000 square feet (1,900 m2) of space and an outdoor plaza overlooking Puget Sound.[120]
 Service was initially contracted out to the Sno-Isle Libraries system until Edmonds was annexed outright in 2001.[121][122]
 The Edmonds library was severely damaged by a burst pipe on June 24, 2022, and was closed indefinitely; the library's collection of books and other materials were mostly undamaged by the incident.[123]
 A temporary location at an adjacent city building opened the following month with most services and limited materials while the original library was repaired and renovated.[124]
 The library reopened on January 13, 2024.[125][126]

 In addition to the neighborhood and community parks in Edmonds, the city also maintains dog parks, sports fields, a seasonal swimming pool, and a skate park.[129]
 Edmonds Stadium, which was home to high school sports and minor league football and soccer teams (including the North Sound SeaWolves), was opened in 1937 and closed in 2017.[130][131]
-The Edmonds senior center opened in the 1960s and is planned to be replaced by a new building, named the Edmonds Waterfront Center, in 2020.[132]
+The Edmonds senior center first opened in 1967 in a former two-story warehouse building, expanding into a former boat showroom shortly afterward;[132][133] both were replaced by a new building, named the Edmonds Waterfront Center, that held a virtual opening event in 2021 due to local COVID-19 pandemic restrictions before holding a grand opening the following year.[134][135]

 The Port of Edmonds maintains the city's public marina, which has 890 slips and is one of the largest in the Puget Sound region.[141][142]
 The marina is dredged to a depth of 13 feet (4.0 m) and located southwest of downtown Edmonds.[143]
 Further north and offshore from Brackett's Landing, the city also maintains a 27-acre (11 ha) marine park called the Edmonds Underwater Park, which was developed primarily for scuba diving.
 The park attracts 25,000 visitors annually and is one of the most popular diving spots in the state.[144][145]
 The park features man-made reefs, several shipwrecks, a submerged dock, and habitats for marine life.[146]